Kittensx/custom_sorter/README.md

     - **Resolution-based sorting** (categorizes images based on resolution thresholds)
     - **Orientation-based sorting** (groups images based on portrait/landscape orientation)
   - Configurable **sort order**: Users can specify sorting priorities in `config.yaml`.
+  - Can now sort using multiple methods at the same time.
+In the config file you specify exactly what you want:
+  - Example: if you update these lines:
+    	sort_methods: ["metadata", "orientation", "resolution"] #metadata, orientation, resolution
+	metadata_keys: ["model", "CFG Scale"]
+	- The program would start by looking at the sort_methods and it sees that you have 3 sort methods selected.
+Since metadata contains "metadata_keys", and since you have 2 keys, it would sort first by model and then by CFG Scale.
+Then it would look at the next method in sort_methods, which is "orientation" and would sort into either portrait or landscape.
+Finally, it would sort according to your resolution folder settings (hires, lores, etc).
+If sorting varied files you may want to use multiple methods.
+If sorting a smaller folder you may want to just use one.
+I like keeping my models seperate so I generally just sort by models.
+But you can sort by anything at the moment in the metadata, except by prompts.
+I plan to add this method in the next version.

 - **Improved Metadata Extraction**
   - **Enhanced `MetadataExtractor`**:
     - Extracts metadata using ExifTool (primary method).